 Knowing who to turn to can help you make the best decision to suit your financial needs.

 9 places to get a loan

-Why borrow: Big-name banks give you tons of options!
-From an array of terms (length), fees, incentives, and more, you’ll likely find a loan that works for you.
+Why borrow: Big-name banks give you tons of options.
+From an array of terms (length), fees, incentives and more, you’ll likely find a loan that works for you.
 In addition, brand-name banks are also set up for convenient features such as online bill pay and may have 24/7 customer service to assist you.

 Why skip: A big name doesn’t mean big service.
 Working with national banks could make it difficult to get a real person on the phone, or you might end up talking to an inexperienced bank agent.

-Why borrow: It’s fast, easy, and you don’t need to do much more than put in your information and wait for approval.
+Why borrow: It’s fast, easy and you don’t need to do much more than put in your information and wait for approval.
 It’s also a good alternative if you have poor credit, as many of these lenders are set up to work with bad or no credit.

 One type of online lender that is making a name for itself is peer-to-peer lending.
 You apply for a loan and individuals, not banks, fund part or all of it.
 You pay interest and the balance back to them.

 Why borrow: Rates for P2P loans are usually very reasonable and are attractive for a host of different borrowers.
 Terms usually range from three to five years, making it a great choice if you are looking for a loan you can pay off quickly and painlessly.

 Companies like Lending Club are making it easier than ever to find funding when traditional banks won’t take you.

 Why skip: Even though P2P lenders claim that they help people traditional banks shun, the reality is that they still have a credit underwriting system.
 You might end up with a high interest rate.
 Additionally, in some cases, if not enough people decide to help you by funding your loan, you could end up getting none of the money and then you’re back to square one.